-Certificate in Global Conflict Studies
+Specialization in Global Conflict Studies

 While past generations witnessed world wars and other great power struggles, global conflict has evolved to include violent extremism, large-scale displacement, and failed nations.
 Future leaders must also adapt their concepts and empirical approaches in order to understand the new nature of conflict when proposing solutions for the future.

-Students who complete this certificate will be able to:
+Students who complete this specialization will be able to:

-• Develop the ability to discern what makes empirical evidence compelling related to conflict study.
+• Develop the ability to discern what makes empirical evidence compelling related to conflict study

 • Assess key arguments advanced in the arena of conflict and consider, through an evidence-based lens, the relationship of conflict to factors such as economic opportunity, natural resources, foreign aid, military technology, ethnic divisions and identity, etc.

-• Understand the intersection between state-level societal incentives and global governance structures.
+• Understand the intersection between state-level societal incentives and global governance structures

 Application Process

-• PPHA 35560 Conflict and Humanitarian Intervention: Blurring Humanitarian, Development, and Security Policy
+• PPHA 35570: Conflict and Humanitarian Intervention: Blurring Humanitarian, Development, and Security Policy

-Other qualifying courses:
+Other qualifying specialization courses

 • PPHA 32750 Hydropolitics: Water Policy and Conflict